 What do we provide?:

-– We will listen and support you with empathy and unconditioned acceptance.
+– We will listen and support you with empathy and unconditional acceptance.

-– We can take you through breathing and relaxation exercises that are really effective in minimising feelings of anxiety and panic.
+– We can take you through breathing and relaxation exercises that are really effective in reducing feelings of anxiety and panic.

-– We can discuss practical strategies you can learn and apply whenever anxiety and panic starts to feel overwhelming.
+– We can share information about anxiety and practical strategies you can learn and apply when feeling stressed or anxious.

-- Please note we are not a counselling line - we offer encouragement, education, and advice for anyone who is supporting someone struggling with anxiety.
+– Please note we are not a counselling line - we offer encouragement, education, and advice for anyone experiencing anxiety or supporting someone else living with anxiety.